Customer Crisis Fund

 The Customer Crisis Fund is just one way that customers with difficulty paying their bills can get assistance from BC Hydro.
 We offer flexible payment arrangements including installment plans for customers who need longer to pay their amount owing.
 Customers can make payment arrangements by calling our customer team at 1 800 BCHYDRO (1 800 224 9376).
 Other payment options such as our equal payment plans can help spread higher seasonal bill costs through the year.

 Following a regulatory process that involved discussions with stakeholder groups representing our customers, BC Hydro was asked by the BC Utilities Commission to bring forward a crisis fund pilot program proposal.
 The BC Utilities Commission approved the crisis fund pilot after considering the views of a range of stakeholders and groups involved.
 The Customer Crisis Fund is an opportunity to provide our customers with better service and to help those in need.
 The three-year pilot will run until 2021.

-Residential account holders will see a new line item on their BC Hydro bill starting June 1, 2018 - a charge of 0.82 cents or $0.0082 per day (approximately 25 cents per month) on residential accounts that will fund the program.
+Residential account holders saw a new line item on their BC Hydro bill starting June 1, 2018 – a charge of 0.82 cents or $0.0082 per day (approximately 25 cents per month) on residential accounts to fund the program.
+As of October 1, 2019 this amount was reduced to 0.43 cents or $0.0043 per day (approximately 13 cents per month).
 Only residential customers pay the CCF charge on their bills, as only residential customers are eligible to apply.

 The Customer Crisis Fund is currently a three-year pilot program running until 2021.
 We anticipate that it will collect approximately $5 million per year from residential customers – or 25 cents per month from each customer – to fund the program.